-Weighted

-Average
+Weighted Average

-Maturity Amortized

-Investment (days) Cost
+Maturity (days) Amortized Cost

-State Treasurer's Investment Pool 1 to 68 \$ 76,616,370
+1 to 68 \$ 76,616,370

+Average Maturity (days) Average Maturity (days)

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 State statutes limit the maturities of certain investments, as previously disclosed.
 Williamson County does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.